just-buildsystem/justbuild/share/man/just-serve-config.5.md

    execution address in a NAME:PORT format.
    For subkey *`"compatible"`* the value is a flag which specifies whether the remote endpoint uses the original remote execution protocol.
+   If the key *`"execution endpoint"`* is given, the following three keys will be evaluated as well:
+   - *`"max-attempts"`*: the value must be a number specifying the maximum number of attempts to perform when a remote procedure call (to the *`"execution endpoint"`* given) fails because the resource is unavailable.
+   - *`"initial-backoff-seconds"`*: the value must be a number; before retrying the second time, the client will wait the given amount of seconds plus a jitter, to better distribute the workload.
+   - *`"max-backoff-seconds"`*: the value must be a number; from the third attempt (included) on, the backoff time is doubled at each attempt, until it exceeds the `"max-backoff-seconds"` value.
+From that point, the waiting time is computed as `"max-backoff-seconds"` value plus a jitter.

  - The value for the key *`"jobs"`* specifies the number of jobs to run.
 If unset, the number of available cores is used.